-- injections – some medication can increase blood flow when it is injected into the penis.
-A penile injection can create an erection within five to 10 minutes and last for up to one hour.
-Men must be shown how to use the penile injections properly and should have several supervised injections in a doctor’s surgery.
-One possible side effect is a painful erection lasting for hours, known as priapism.
+One possible side effect of penile injections is a painful erection lasting for hours, known as priapism.
 This occurs if the medication dose is too high.
-If an erection lasts for four hours or longer, the penis may be permanently damaged.
-In this situation, you should seek immediate medical attention
+If an erection lasts for four hours or longer, your penis may be permanently damaged.
+In this situation, seek immediate medical attention.

-- testosterone replacement therapy (TRT) – only suitable for men whose levels of testosterone are low.
-Before treatment, a doctor needs to investigate the cause of low testosterone.
+Testosterone replacement therapy (TRT) is only suitable for men whose levels of testosterone are low.
+Before treatment, a doctor needs to investigate the cause of your low testosterone.

 Surgical treatments for erectile dysfunction

 - penile prosthetic implant – a device that is surgically implanted into the penis.
-It can enable erections through a mechanism of squeezing on a specific part of the device.
+It can enable erections through a mechanism that is activated by squeezing on a specific part of the device.
 Penile prosthetic implants are expensive and generally used only as a last resort, if other treatments have not worked

 - vascular surgery – targets the veins and arteries that supply blood to the penis.
 This is a major operation and is rarely used.
 Surgery may help men who have vascular damage due to trauma in the area around the penis – for example, after a car accident or fall.

 Men with diabetes have a higher risk of erectile dysfunction, especially if their diabetes is not well controlled.
 The reasons for this are not fully understood.